 Get it on Play Store here.

-4. Unified Remote
+3. Unified Remote

 Its “Floating Remotes” feature allows you to control your computer even while using other apps, but it is only available in the paid version.
-Other paid version features include custom remotes, widget support, voice commands and helpful functions for Android wear.
+Other paid version features include custom remotes, widget support, voice commands, and helpful functions for Android wear.

 Its free version comes with ads.
 Download it here.

-5. PC Remote
+4. PC Remote

 I managed to view videos without any lag using this feature, although you can’t stream sound remotely.
-PC Remote has an inbuilt FTP server called “Data cable” using which you can access files on your smartphone on your computer.
+PC Remote has an inbuilt FTP server called “Data cable,” using which you can access files on your smartphone on your computer.
 You can also view all the drives and files in your PC and open any content from your Android device.